- Who We Are

 In an effort to nurture greater diversity at our annual AEU Assemblies, we established a Voices at the Table Fund.
 These funds are intended to help those for whom the financial cost of traveling to, and registering for, the Assembly are prohibitive, particularly younger members, people of color, and other marginalized groups.
-Click here to donate, check “I would like to designate this donation to a specific fund,” and select Voices at the Table in Designated Fund dropdown menu.
+Click here to donate and designate your gift to the Voices at the Table Fund.
 Or make a check out to the American Ethical Union and write “Voices at the Table Fund” in the memo.Donate to Voices at the Table Fund

 To make your hotel reservations please call 800-465-4329 and make sure to mention our group rate code: (AEU).
 Discount ends May 24.

 Enjoy Early Bird Registration until May 17, 2019